ept/blog/_posts/2007-11-25-dream-teams-team-dreams.md

 have fun in the process".
 And my definition is very much what I'm aiming for in our company.

-<p>Finally an interesting and inspiring quote on the subject of trust in teams -- an
-extremely important matter, presented here with a philosophical
+Finally an interesting and inspiring quote on the subject of trust in teams -- an extremely important matter, presented here with a philosophical slant:

-slant:
-<blockquote>"Once you've decided to go with a given group, your best tactic is to trust them.
+<blockquote><p>"Once you've decided to go with a given group, your best tactic is to trust them.
 Any defensive measure taken to guarantee success in spite of them will only make things worse.
 It may give you some relief from worry in the short term, but it won't help in the long run, and it will poison any chance for the team to jell. \[...\]</p>

-Most managers give themselves excellent grades on knowing when to trust their people and when not to.
+<p>Most managers give themselves excellent grades
+on knowing when to trust their people and when not to.
 But in our experience, too many managers err on the side of mistrust.
 They follow the basic premise that their people may operate completely autonomously, as long as they operate correctly.
 This amounts to no autonomy at all.
 The only freedom that has any meaning is the freedom to proceed differently from the way your manager would have proceeded.
-This is true in a broader sense, too: The right to be right (in your manager's eyes or your government's eyes) is irrelevant; it's only the right to be wrong that makes you free."
+This is true in a broader sense, too: The right to be right (in your manager's eyes or your government's eyes) is irrelevant; it's only the right to be wrong that makes you free."</p>
 <p align="right">-- Tom DeMarco and Timothy Lister:
 [Peopleware](http://www.dorsethouse.com/books/pw.html), p.
 133-134</p>
 </blockquote>